Epyon01P/hasstutorial/README.md

 This will download and setup the Rust installer.

-Make sure the displayed installation options are as follows:
+Make sure the displayed installation options matches your system.
+For a Raspberry Pi 3 these are as follows:
 ```
-  default host triple: armv7-unknown-linux-gnueabihf
+  default host triple: aarch64-unknown-linux-gnu
   default toolchain: stable (default)
   profile: default
   modify PATH variable: yes
 ```

-If so, select option 1 to install Rust.
-If not, select option 2 and make these changes.
+Normally the installer does a good job of detecting the settings, so select option 1 to install Rust.
+If not, select option 2 and make some changes.
 You can leave other options to default.

 When the Rust compiler has been installed, reload the shell interface with